ZacharyOldham/CourseProject/README.md

 Loading Training Data...
 ```

-as the program progesses through its execution.
+as the program progresses through its execution.
 At this point, two things could happen.
 If a model has been persisted, meaning `Data/model` exists, then that model will be loaded and the final output will be immediately displayed.
 If this file does not exist, a new model will be built.
-THIS IS NOT RECCOMMENDED.
+THIS IS NOT RECOMMENDED.
 Using CPU, this process will take several days.
 Using GPU, it will take several hours.
 Our project includes a model that we have already trained, and you should make use of it.

 Once a model has been either loaded or built, the final output will be displayed.
 This output will consist of the following: The line `Positive Tweets:` followed by a list of every relevant positive Tweet, sorted by decreasing positivity.
 The line `Negative Tweets:` followed by a list of every relevant negative Tweet, sorted by decreasing negativity.
 The line `Neutral Tweets:` followed by a list of every relevant neutral Tweet, sorted by decreasing negativity.
 And finally, the line `Sentiment score (ranges from -1 to 1): X` where `X` is the overall sentiment score extracted from the relevant Tweets.
 A sentiment score of 0 indicates a neutral overall sentiment, a positive sentiment score indicates a positive overall sentiment, and a negative sentiment score indicates a negative overall sentiment.
 The more extreme the sentiment score, the more extreme the overall sentiment.
 All of this output will also be written to files as described above.